tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "# 📘 PART II — MAPPING THE APPLICATION
+  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "# 📘 PART III — AUTHENTICATION ATTACKS

-Before exploitation comes reconnaissance.

 ---

-## 3️⃣ Information Gathering
+## 5️⃣ Authentication Mechanisms

-### 🔹 Manual Browsing
+### 🔹 Weak Password Policies

-* Crawl app manually
-* Identify:

-  * Hidden parameters
-  * Debug messages
-  * Error responses
-  * Version disclosures
+* Short passwords

-### 🔹 Automated Mapping

-* Proxy-based mapping (Burp Suite)
-* Spidering
+* No rate limiting
-* Content discovery
+* No lockout

-### 🔹 Identifying Entry Points
+### 🔹 Brute Force / Credential Stuffing

-Entry points include:
+Mitigation requires:

-* GET parameters
+* Rate limiting
-* POST parameters
+* IP throttling
-* Cookies
+* CAPTCHA (weak defense)
-* HTTP headers
-* File uploads
-* JSON bodies
-* WebSocket messages
+* MFA"

-> Every input vector is a potential injection vector."
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please